Singaporeans are not new to cashless spending. However, some are still scared of credit cards.

 Reality Check: Credit cards are unsecured loans

-Since credit cards are actually unsecured, there is no need to pledge any assets which the bank can possess in case you fail to repay.
-Most Singaporeans are actually able to pay their credit cards, however if worse times come and you are unable to pay up, your loan will be defaulted.
+Since credit cards are unsecured, there is no need to pledge any assets.
+It means that the bank can not possess in case you fail to repay.
+Most Singaporeans can pay with their credit cards.
+However, if worse times come and you cannot pay up, your loan will default.
 Defaulting due to credit card debt is very rare.

 Reality Check: You can do basic precautions to avoid identity theft

-You must be careful to whom you give your credit card details.
-Do not post it anywhere online and never let these details lie around anywhere.
-While Associated Banks of Singapore (ABS) guidelines, instructs banks to only have you liable up to S$100 in case of falling prey to an identity theft, this does not apply to those who have been victimized due to serious negligence.
+You must be careful with whom you give your credit card details.
+Do not post it anywhere online.
+Also, never let these details lie around anywhere.
+Associated Banks of Singapore (ABS) guidelines instruct banks to only have you liable for up to $100 in case of falling prey to identity theft.
+However, this does not apply to those victimised due to serious negligence.

-If worse comes to worst, how are you going to deal with your spiraling credit card debt?
+If worse comes to worst, how will you deal with your spiralling credit card debt?

-You can ask your bank if you can make the minimum repayment because it is imposible for you to pay up the whole balance at once.
-Most credit cards have a minimum repayment of 3% of the outstanding loan or $50.
-Make sure that you can work out with the bank about an alternative date to repay your balance.
+You can ask your bank if you can make the minimum repayment because it is impossible for you to pay up the whole balance at once.
+For example, most credit cards have a minimum repayment of 3% of the outstanding loan or $50.
+Furthermore, make sure that you can work out with the bank about an alternative date to repay your balance.

-You can actually get extra time of around six months to pay your debt if you transfer your credit card balance to another credit card with 0% interest rate.
-While this seems to put off a lot of weight from your shoulders, it will be better if you avoid using any credit cards while you are still paying your balance
+You can get extra time of around six months to pay your debt.
+It is possible if you transfer your credit card balance to another credit card with a 0% interest rate.
+It may seem to put off a lot of weight from your shoulders.
+But, it will be better if you avoid using any credit cards while still paying your balance.

 These personal instalment loans usually have an interest rate of 6% to 8%.
-It is like the balance transfer, however the personal loan has an interest rate which you also have to pay.
+Therefore, it is quite similar to a balance transfer.
+However, the personal loan has an interest rate which you also have to pay.

 Get in touch with a Credit Counsellor or organisations such as Credit Counselling Singapore.
-While they do not give you cash to pay off your debt, they can help you device a customised repayment scheme so you can pay more at ease.
+However, they do not give you cash to pay off your debt.
+Instead, they can help you devise a customised repayment scheme.
+This way, you can pay more at ease.

 Keep in touch with your bank.
-This means never ignore its mails and e-mails.
+It means never ignore its mails and e-mails.
 Also, never resort to legal actions.
-Banks are willing to help you out find ways to repay your balance, if you sue them their priority will shift to protecting the welfare of the bank and not you.
-Never do any threatening physical harm nor verbal abuse with the staff of the bank to prevent them from filing legal cases against you.
+Banks are willing to help you find ways to repay your balance.
+However, if you sue them, their priority will shift to protecting the bank’s welfare and not you.
+In addition, never do any threatening physical harm or verbal abuse to the bank staff.
+It prevents them from filing legal cases against you.